-#11 – In 1942 the Biltmore House is pressed into secret service during World War II.
+#11 – In 1942, the Biltmore House was pressed into secret service during World War II.
 Biltmore stores priceless works from the National Gallery of Art in Washington, DC.
 62 paintings and 17 sculptures were delivered to Biltmore by train in a January 1942 snowstorm.
 The works included works by Anthony van Dyck, Rembrandt, Raphael, and Gilbert Stuart’s George Washington portrait.
 They stayed secured at the estate until 1944.

-#12 – The Biltmore’s basement and some areas of the house contain hidden doors, passageways and rooms.
+#12 – The Biltmore’s basement and some areas of the house contain hidden doors, passageways, and rooms.

 #13 – The Biltmore has the first private bowling alley.
 All were built by a new company called Brunswick.